Your AMH level is a reflection of your growing or actively maturing follicles.

 Yes!

-Your AMH levels can change during various times during your cycle and under certain conditions.
+Your AMH levels can change during various times of your cycle and under certain conditions.

-As you’ve seen in the above examples, genetic and epigenetic (lifestyle) factors can influence your AMH levels.
+As you’ve seen in the above examples, hormonal, seasonal, genetic and epigenetic (lifestyle) factors can all influence your AMH levels.

 There are many avenues I use in my practice to help women improve their health status and hence their AMH levels.